RustFestEU/blog.rustfest.eu/_posts/2016-08-05-this-week-in-rustfest-9-ticket-sales-opened-keynote-one-announced.md

 **Clarification on student proof**

 We've also been approached a few times now, whether we meant you need to proof your studentship via the International Student Identity Card or if another form of proof is also sufficient.
-While the ISIC definitely works, we also accept any proof of matriculation our team can understand and verify, so any that is in German, English, Hungarian or Ukranian – like a German Studentenausweis.
+While the ISIC definitely works, we also accept any proof of matriculation our team can understand and verify, so any that is in German, English, Hungarian or Ukrainian – like a German Studentenausweis.
 Don't forget to put in the discount code _STUDENT_ when buying your regular ticket (it is only applicable there).

 ## Keynote by Felix Klock: Subtyping in Rust and Clarke's Third Law